Azure/enterprise-azure-policy-as-code/Docs/policy-assignments-csv-parameters.md

 Better, [regenerate the CSV file from the deployed Policy Assignments](operational-scripts-documenting-policy.md#assignment-documentation).
 This will ensure that all Policies are included in the CSV file.
 However, this does not generate the `nonComplianceMessages` column or any additional columns you added.

-> [!NOTE]
+!!! note

-> We have planned to add a feature to generate the CSV file from the Policy Assignments and merge them with your existing CSV File to preserve extra columns.
+    We have planned to add a feature to generate the CSV file from the Policy Assignments and merge them with your existing CSV File to preserve extra columns.